I'm Honey!

 What are the odds of people freelancing over the age of 50+ making the profession work?
 And, what kind of work is best for freelancers of this age?
 What should they pay attention to?

 The biggest advantage of people over 50+ is their professional and life experience; if it is applied correctly.
+Many people over 50 pursue second careers through freelancing, finding new opportunities and fulfillment in this flexible work style.
 This same experience could hurt people over 50+ when it is applied incorrectly.

 Let me explain…